The Emirates Group: Flight catering

 Alpha Flight Services is a leading onboard catering operator and has been supplying all Emirates airline flights departing Australia since 2008.

 Emirates Group has a 49 per cent interest in the company, which provides in-flight catering at nine airports in Australia, including all major international gateways, serving 16 customer airlines with over seven million meals a year.

 IT

 Mercator was the IT division of the Emirates Group.
-It was launched in 1995 to serve the business technology requirements of Emirates and Dnata.
-Aviation technology and solutions were later on not only provided to the Emirates Group companies, but also to other airlines and businesses.
+It was launched in 1995 to serve the business technology requirements of Emirates and Dnata; later on not only provided to the Emirates Group companies, but also to other airlines and businesses.

 2014 it was announced that the equity firm Warburg Pincus acquired a majority stake of Mercator and that Dnata would still hold a minority stake.

-Mercator merged in 2017 with the Spanish aviation solutions company Accelya and will operate under the latter name.
+Mercator merged in 2017 with the Spanish aviation company Accelya and will operate under the latter name.
 Previous majority shareholder of Mercator, Warburg Pincus, is also the majority shareholder of the new company.